Rare (company): Microsoft era (2002–present)

 In March 2011, Scott Henson announced that Craig Duncan, who had worked on Sonic & Sega All-Stars Racing and the Colin McRae Rally series, was hired as senior studio director.
 Simon Woodroffe, who had worked at several studios (including Adventure Soft, Midway Games, Ubisoft, and Sega), became the studio's creative director in April 2012.
 A Rare property, Killer Instinct, was revived in 2013.
 The company had a supporting role in its development, assisting lead developer Double Helix Games.
 Another Rare mascot, Conker, was also featured in another Microsoft game, Project Spark as episodic downloadable content.
 Known as Conker's Big Reunion, it was cancelled in 2015.

 Rare released Kinect Sports Rivals in 2014.
 The game was worked on by 150 staff members and a new game engine was developed for it.
 The game was a commercial failure and following Microsoft's announcement that Kinect would no longer be a priority, about 15 Rare employees were laid off.
 On 10 February 2015, a group of former Rare employees announced the formation of a new studio, Playtonic Games, and planned a "spiritual successor" to the Banjo-Kazooie franchise titled Yooka-Laylee, which was released on 11 April 2017 with mixed reviews.
 According to Rare composer Robin Beanland, the year 2015 would be significant for the company.
 At E3 2015, a new compilation game, Rare Replay celebrating the studio's 30th anniversary, was introduced; it was released in August.
-The compilation's thirty titles only include games to which Rare owned the intellectual property.
-Because of this, Rare's operations director Drew Quakenbush explains why GoldenEye 007 is not included in compilation.
+The compilation's thirty titles only included games to which Rare owned the intellectual property.
+Because of this, Rare's operations director Drew Quakenbush noted it was the reason GoldenEye 007's absence from the compilation.
 Rare Replay became the most pre-ordered game shown at E3 that year and received critical acclaim upon launch.
 A new game, Sea of Thieves, a multiplayer adventure game marketed as "The Best Game That Rare Has Ever Made", was introduced at E3 that year.
 It was delayed at the following year's conference and was released on 20 March 2018.
 The game received mixed reviews, but was a commercial success; in January 2020, Microsoft declared it the most successful IP it released in the eighth generation, with more than 10 million players.
+The game was also released on the PlayStation 5, marking it as Rare's first product on a PlayStation console.